kpbird/kpbird.github.io/_drafts/2015-06-13-Go-Language-For-Java-Developer-Part-2.md

 <img src="/assets/images/posts/golang.jpeg" alt="Go Language For Java Developer" title="Go Language For Java Developer" class="img-responsive">

 Normally first program you write in any programming language is "Hello World".
-Hello World is simple program which print "Hello Word" test on console / screen.
+Hello World is simple program which print "Hello Word" text on console / screen.

 **Java: Hello World**

-As Java Developer you can understand following code.
-It is very easy for you to understand.
+As Java Developer you can easily understand following code.
+No need to explain. correct ?

 	package com.kpbird.gotutorial;
 	public class Main {